-Apple’s iPadOS 14 update is coming later this year – and it’ll affect every iPad made in the last six years.
+Apple’s iPadOS 14 here – and it’ll affect every iPad made in the last six years.
 Here’s a breakdown of its new features…

-Apple’s iPadOS 14 update is coming this fall.
-It will launch alongside the new iPhone 12 range and, most likely, new iPads. iPadOS 14 will also be the second-generation of the iPad’s dedicated OS (the “14” in the name is just to retain the same numbering scheme as iOS, which iPadOS is based on).
+Apple’s iPadOS 14 update is here.
+It launches alongside the new iPhone 12 range and new iPads. iPadOS 14 is the second generation of the iPad’s dedicated OS (the “14” in the name is just to retain the same numbering scheme as iOS, which iPadOS is based on).
 It’s also the biggest software update the iPad’s ever received.

 Here’s a breakdown of iPadOS 14’s new features and what to expect from the software update later on in 2020.